verbb/formie/docs/developers/javascript-api.md

 ### The `onFormieInit` event

-Because Formie's JavaScript is loaded with `defer`, this means that regardless of it's placement on a page, it won't block rendering, which is great for performance.
+Because Formie's JavaScript is loaded with `defer`, this means that regardless of its placement on a page, it won't block rendering, which is great for performance.
 However, this proves an issue when you want to interact with Formie's JS, as your code needs to ensure Formie's JS has loaded.

 In this scenario, you should listen to the `onFormieInit` event, which is fired when Formie's JS has been loaded.